D. S. Ramanathan: Biography

 During that period, he was also an active member of the National Joint Council of Teachers.
 Even, after finishing his term as mayor, he was appointed as the headmaster of the Penang Pykett Methodist School.

+In 1963, Ramanathan levelled allegations of malpractice and misconduct against members of the George Town council, and this triggered his departure from the Labour Party.
+He first became an independent politician before joining MIC later in the year.
+In 1964, he defended his Sungai Pinang state seat, albeit representing MIC.

-He died in 1973 in Kuala Lumpur.
+His son John died in 1970 and DS Ramanathan himself died in 1973 in Kuala Lumpur.

+His wife Ruth died in December 2015.
+At the time his surviving children were David, Sarojini Ruth, Peter and Lakhshmi Lucy.

 Memorials

 D. S. Ramanathan Road

 Scott Road, a small road off Air Rajah Road, has been renamed in honour of Ramanathan.